paypal/paypal-ios/Integration_Guides/PAYPAL_CHECKOUT_INTEGRATION_GUIDE.md

 PayPal checkout high-level steps:

-1. From their mobile app, the merchant calls an endpoint on their server that creates a PayPal Order and returns the Order ID.
+1. From the mobile app, the merchant calls an endpoint on their server to create a PayPal Order and returns the Order ID to the mobile app.
 1. The PayPal SDK uses the Order’s ID to trigger the presentation of the “Review Your Purchase” page via an `ASWebAuthenticationSession` on iOS and `Chrome Custom Tab` on Android.
 This allows the customer to review and approve (or cancel) the purchase.
 1. The customer approves the Order on the “Review Your Purchase” page.
 1. The merchant authorizes or captures the Order on their server (see the below note for information on authorizing and capturing an order).